smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 3. Register an OpCon User for IBM i Agent to submit External Event commands.

-   a.
-Create and register, using the OpCon user interface Security functions, an OpCon External Event command user profile that the LSAM can use when generating and transmitting External Event commands to the OpCon server.
+   - Create and register, using the OpCon user interface Security functions, an OpCon External Event command user profile that the LSAM can use when generating and transmitting External Event commands to the OpCon server.

-     i.
-Note that OpCon stores a separate Password on its user profiles just for External Events.
+     - Note that OpCon stores a separate Password on its user profiles just for External Events.

-     ii.
-Currently, the User ID must be all capital letters and not longer than 10 characters.
+     - Currently, the User ID must be all capital letters and not longer than 10 characters.

-     iii.
-Currently, the Password can be any characters, but it is limited to only 10 characters.
+     - Currently, the Password can be any characters, but it is limited to only 10 characters.
 (SMA intends to support 128-character passwords in the near future, as it already does for the Operator Replay Scripting tool.)

-   b.
-Use the LSAM sub-menu 3, option 2, to register the User ID and Password.
+   - Use the LSAM sub-menu 3, option 2, to register the User ID and Password.

-     i.
-The LSAM stores the Password in an encrypted form.
+     - The LSAM stores the Password in an encrypted form.

 4. The LSAM standard message queue that receives IBM i job completion messages must permit *PUBLIC to have *USE authority.
 This will be done already for new installs of version 18.1 of the LSAM, but Upgrades may still need attention.

-   a.
-Always use the LSAM sub-menu 9, option 8: Work with Object Authority to add or change the authority of any LSAM objects (programs, files, queues, etc.).
+   - Always use the LSAM sub-menu 9, option 8: Work with Object Authority to add or change the authority of any LSAM objects (programs, files, queues, etc.).

-   b.
-If necessary, add a new record to the LSAM Object Authority master file, using the following field values:
+   - If necessary, add a new record to the LSAM Object Authority master file, using the following field values:
    ```
    Object name . . : SMAMSGQ
    Object type . . : *MSGF